aileks/macos-dots/README.md

 ### Linux dotfiles for i3, WezTerm, Tmux, and Neovim.

 #### NOTE: The setup script doesn't install any packages.
-#### NOTE: Ghostty requires access to the repo.
-I also have a wezterm config in this repo if you don't access.

 Needed packages:
 - i3